Soccer

 “Thanks to his performances and forcefulness, he’s someone who hasn’t needed a lot of time to adapt, he never gives away any duels and is capable of quickly correcting his positioning and getting back to where he needs to be.”

 Khusanov likes to get forward and combine with teammates in advanced areas, and he has the pace to get back in time and recover in case his team cough up possession.
 He’s emerged as one of the first names on Lens’ team sheet thanks to his abilities on and off the ball, capable of holding his own in physical duels and putting in vital interventions to stop a goal, ranking second in Lens’ squad with 4.3 clearances per 90.
-What’s more, he compensates for his lack of pace with a stellar anticipation, constantly scanning his surroundings and snuffing out danger at a moment’s notice.
+What’s more, he compensates for his lack of height with a stellar anticipation, constantly scanning his surroundings and snuffing out danger at a moment’s notice.
 Boasting 2.0 interceptions per 90, only two players in France’s top-flight have registered more: Auxerre’s Gideon Mensah (2.2) and Brest’s Julien Le Cardinal (2.7).

 Khusanov’s stellar displays would see him voted by fans into the Team of the First Half of the 2024/25 Ligue 1 season, slotting into defense alongside PSG’s Nuno Mendes, Achraf Hakimi and Willian Pacho.
 His best performance in a Lens shirt, coincidentally, was his last: going up against PSG in the Coupe de France on December 22, Khusanov made six clearances, two tackles, won five out of two ground duels and even opened the scoring in a 1-1 draw: PSG would go on to prevail 4-3 on penalties.